 Another situation I see is when legal decisions need to be made.
 For example, many people have assigned a family member or another person to act as their power-of-attorney (POA).
 This arrangement gets triggered if the individual isn’t able to make decisions in their best interest.
 In these cases, a neuropsychological assessment can help determine if an individual is able to make those decisions.

 Many insurance plans cover neuropsychological assessments.
-Medicare covers 80% of the cost once every 12 months.
+Traditional Medicare covers 80% of the cost once every 12 months.
 Supplemental insurance usually covers the other 20%.

 If you’re not on Medicare, I work with most insurance carriers and will work with you to find a solution that works.
 I’ll do what I can to take away payment as a barrier to getting an assessment.
+(I do not get reimbursed for an HMO policy such as Humana.)

 I handle the billing related to the cost of an assessment.